webtime-studio/react-assessment-formula-1-spa/README.md

 The purpose of this assessment is to check your familiarity with frontend technologies and methodologies, programming patterns and thought processes.
 You will create a dashboard with Formula-1 racers and winners.

-### This is the mandatory list of features:
+### Primary tasks:

-- Clickable list of seasons
+- Clickable list of seasons;
-- List of racers per selected season
+- List of racers per selected season accessible via its own route;
 - Top 3 winners are highlighted
-- Racers can be added to a Favorites list
+- You can add or remove racers to Favorites;
-- Items in Favorites list can be removed
+- Favorites list should be accessible via its own route, racers should stay there even after reload.

+### Secondary tasks

-- Racers from Favorites should be highlited
+- Application should be responsible;

+### Bonus tasks

+- Works offline;
+- Has tests Unit and E2E tests (like Cypress);
+- Has automated formatting and linting;
+- Deployed to hosting like **GitHub Pages** / **Vercel** / **Netlify**.

 ### API